theabhaychauhan/raoi/README.md

 # raoi
-Jupyter Notebook that analyses the road accidents in India Jupyter Notebook analyses the data provided by Indian Government.
+Jupyter Notebook that analysis the road accidents in India Jupyter Notebook analyses the data provided by Indian Government.
 Data is cleaned and visualised.
 Pandas and Matplotlib are used mainly for analyses and visualisation